tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 Interestingly, this mimetic desire hid itself behind my values-motivated desire to [make something that is useful](https://innerhelm.com/posts/where-innerhelm-began/#:~:text=i%E2%80%99ve%20always%20had%20an%20urge%20to%20make%20useful%20things).
 Until I recognized mimetic desire in myself, it _seemed_ like my core motivation in building Logwise was this values-motivated desire.

-Of course, mimetic desire also applies to my writing for Innerhelm---there are models from whom I've learned that desire, too.[^writing-models-of-desire] But if I look past the obstructive mimetic desire behind both options, I can see that Innerhelm is much more aligned with my deeper desires---desires that stem from my personal values rather than from mimesis---than Logwise was.
+Of course, mimetic desire also applies to my writing for Innerhelm---there are models from whom I've learned that desire, too.[^writing-models-of-desire] But if I look past the obstructive mimetic desire behind both options, I can see that Innerhelm is much more aligned with my deeper desires---desires that stem from the kind of person I strive to be rather than from mimesis---than Logwise was.
 (That claimed goal of creating something useful?
 I had already done that in Innerhelm: from early on, one of my readers frequently expressed that my ideas were making a difference in his life.)

 By following my mimetic desire blindly, I was failing to act agentically---I was riding, not driving.
 Ironic for someone ostensibly exploring agency thinking!
 ## Unlaunching

 Realizing the steep cost and low payout of Logwise made the optimal path clear: "unlaunching" Logwise.
-Furthermore, I'm taking steps to keep me from opening that loop again---archiving the repository and the Todoist project for Logwise, no longer using Logwise personally, and publishing this essay.
+Furthermore, I'm taking steps to keep me from opening that loop again---archiving the Logwise code repository, no longer using Logwise personally, and publishing this essay.

 Firstly, I've not just open-sourced [the code](https://github.com/tylermercer/logwise), I've archived the GitHub repository containing it.
 This serves to (1) preserve the code in case I need to reference it for other things, (2) signal to others that Logwise isn't under active development, and especially (3) make it hard for me to pick up again---I would have to un-archive the code, set up my local development environment again, etc.[^todoist]

-Second, I've decided not even to _use_ Logwise.[^obsidian] This was a hard decision, but I found in my unsuccessful efforts to straddle both projects that even just using the app would cause that close-resistant loop to re-open.
+Second, I've decided not even to _use_ Logwise.
+This was a hard decision, but I found in my unsuccessful efforts to straddle both projects that even just using the app would cause that close-resistant loop to re-open.[^obsidian]

 Third, I've written this essay.
-Writing out my reasoning explicitly reinforces it in my own mind.
+Writing out my reasoning behind this decision explicitly reinforces it in my own mind.
 I'm reminded of a quote by Mary Ruefle:

 > I used to think I wrote because there was something I wanted to say[, ...] but I know now I continue to write because I have not yet heard what I have been listening to.